 Study schedules are a must-have tool for students.
-Even if you don't follow it 100% of the time, you will likely get more done with it than without.
-If you would like to create your own study schedule but don't know where to start, check out this quick guide.
+Even if you don't follow it 100% of the time, you will likely get more done with it than without it.
+If you would like to create your own study schedule but don't know where to start, keep reading!

-There are many options out there from digital apps (like Google or Outlook Calendar) to physical planners (free templates here).
+There are many options out there from digital apps (like Google or Outlook Calendar) to physical planners (click here for free templates).
 Find something you are comfortable with.

 Start by adding your school, work and personal commitments to your calendar.
 This will allow you to figure out how much time you can actually dedicate to studying.

 Schedule time before each lecture to read and prepare.
 Even a short prep session can go a long way!
 Schedule time to review your notes soon after each lecture (within 24 hours is ideal).